Donald Trump, Kim Jong Un arrive in Singapore for nuclear showdown

-SINGAPORE – A day after arguing with western allies at the G-7 summit over trade, President Trump ventured to Asia on Sunday prepared to declare victory in talks with a long-time adversary, nuclear-armed North Korea.
+A day after arguing with western allies at the G-7 summit over trade, President Trump landed in Asia on Sunday prepared to declare victory in talks with a long-time adversary, nuclear-armed North Korea.

 "We have a chance to achieve a truly wonderful result for North Korea and the World," Trump tweeted en route to the historic trading post of Singapore, predicting that counterpart Kim Jong Un "will work very hard to do something that has rarely been done before ...
 Create peace and great prosperity for his land."

-Trump, who is offering to reduce economic sanctions on North Korea in exchange for denuclearization, also seemed to warm Kim that the summit is a "one-time opportunity" that should not be wasted.
+Trump, who is offering to reduce economic sanctions on North Korea in exchange for denuclearization, also seemed to warn Kim that the summit is a "one-time opportunity" that should not be wasted.

 Kim landed in the mid-afternoon, staying silent as he has since Trump announced he had rescheduled the once-canceled meeting set for Tuesday morning local time (prime time Monday in the United States).